AI For Emergency Vet Calls

 Texas A&M veterinary guidance describing pet emergency and urgent-care signs, including trauma, toxin exposure, inability to stand, heavy breathing, seizures, vomiting, abnormal behavior, and the value of calling a veterinarian or emergency clinic when unsure.

-Pet Poison Helpline guidance for possible pet poisoning, including calling or chatting with the helpline, avoiding home antidotes or induced vomiting without veterinary consultation, and contacting a veterinarian or emergency clinic when veterinary attention is needed.
+Pet Poison Helpline guidance for possible pet poisoning, including 24/7 phone/chat access, avoiding home antidotes or induced vomiting without veterinary consultation, and contacting a veterinarian or emergency clinic when veterinary attention is needed.

 Forbes Advisor analysis discussing typical veterinary visit costs, including an overall average estimate and higher ranges for emergency and surgery scenarios.